-New AN (2016-07-13): I am currently in the process of revising this entire story.
+New AN (2016-10-31): I am currently in the process of revising this entire story.
 There will be no updates until I am done, so please enter at your own risk.
-The earliest estimate for updates to resume is in the fall of 2016.
+The earliest estimate for updates to resume is January 2017.
 Thanks.

 Pairings: Sess/Kik (slight Inu/Kik at the beginning), minor Inu/Kag, Mir/San

 Disclaimer: I do not own Inuyasha, the character or the story.
 They belong to Takahashi-sensei and respective owners.

 The moon was full, its silver rays lighting the foliage.
 Beyond the canopies was an open field lit orange-red by hazy firelight.
 A toad youkai and a young child sat there, munching on a cooked hare.
 Nearby, an Inu-taiyoukai leaned on a maple with low hanging leaves, their intricate shadows played on his equally intricate armour.

 His mane was the colour of the moon - it cascaded down to his kimono adorned with the red and white of blossoms.
 Two magenta stripes ran down each pale cheek, and a blue crescent crowned his forehead.
 Gold eyes opened under red-painted eyelids to stare at the single claw held before him.